 (In the past, a No-Prize was an empty envelope you got in the mail; now it is a JPG of a photo of an empty envelope, thus being even more of a No Prize than before, which is great.)

 One thing I prize about fan culture is the reciprocal connection between creators and the fans.
 This exists in all kinds of forms, including just talking at cons, but the letterhack tradition is a great one, in my opinion, because it is one of the few opportunities for fans to voice their opinion and have it formally ensconced in the official publication that they are a fan of–i.e., they write about a comic, then their letter gets printed in that comic.
 Then other fans read it, and it creates further conversation among fans, continuing the cycle.
-This cycle has additional emotional potency for the fans when one considers that several artists and writers (Jo Duffy, Mark Gruenwald, Frank Miller, Diana Shutz) had letters published in the letters column before they started their professional career.
+This cycle has additional emotional potency for the fans when one considers that several artists and writers (Jo Duffy, Mark Gruenwald, Frank Miller, Diana Shutz) had letters published in letters columns before they started their professional career.

 Connecting my cosplay and overall fandom work, I submitted my Jack of Hearts costume to Marvel’s Costoberfest 2019 online cosplay contest and had it featured in week 4.